profjsb/my-content/content/publication/2021-ap-js-255-29-s/index.md

   higher masses (i.e., higher metallicities) and star formation rates than Type IIb and II SNe.
 These differences are less pronounced than previously thought.
-H-poor superluminous supernovae (SLSNe) and SNe Ic-BL are scarce in galaxies above 10$^10$ M$_ensuremathødot$.
+H-poor superluminous supernovae (SLSNe) and SNe Ic-BL are scarce in galaxies above 10$^10$ M$_ødot$.
 Their progenitors require environments with metallicities of
   < 0.4 and < 1 solar, respectively.
 In addition, the hosts of H-poor SLSNe are dominated
   by a younger stellar population than all other classes of CCSNe.
 Our findings corroborate the notion that low metallicity and young age play an important role in the formation of SLSN progenitors.
-publication: '*apjs*'
+publication: '*Astrophysical Journal Supp.*'
 doi: 10.3847/1538-4365/abff5e
 links:
 - name: arXiv